-It is important to understand that there is no minimum monetary threshold or requirement that the transaction you attempt to make actually succeed in hiding the money.
-In fact, the term “financial transaction” has been so broadly defined, that simply handing money to another person in an attempt to hide where it came from or who it belongs to will result in a money laundering charge.
+It is important to understand that there is no minimum monetary threshold or requirement that the transaction you attempt to make actually succeeds in hiding the money.
+In fact, the term “financial transaction” has been so broadly defined that simply handing money to another person in an attempt to hide where it came from or who it belongs to will result in a money laundering charge.

 A money laundering conviction is a 20-year felony and carries a fine of up to $500,000 or twice the value of the property in the transaction.
 Forfeiture of assets is also a possibility.